Berkeley Institute for Free Speech Online

 who has been writing anti-censorship software since early 1996.
 While BIFSO

-will initially focus on updating and maintaining the popular open-source
+currently focuses on updating and maintaining the popular open-source

 software known as